nafissa-create/Diamond-cost-predictor/README.md

 ## Methodology
 - Data cleaning and preprocessing using pandas
 - Exploratory data analysis, including summary statistics
-- Predictive modeling using a RandomForestRegressor
+- Predictive modeling using LinearRegression
 - Integration of a currency conversion feature
 - Deployment of the model using a Streamlit web interface